ZilchEngine/ZilchEngineWebsite/docs/zilch_editor_documentation/zilchmanual/graphics/materials/textures.md

-[ Textures  ](../../../../code_reference/class_reference/texture.md) are a special type of image used to render 3D graphics.
-It's commonly mapped to [ meshes ](../models/mesh.md), [ particles ](../../../tutorials/graphics/particles.md) and surfaces and it controls different aspects of rendering through colors, normals and masks and more.
+[Textures ](../../../../code_reference/class_reference/texture.md) are a special type of image used to render 3D graphics.
+It's commonly mapped to [meshes](../models/mesh.md), [particles](../../../tutorials/graphics/particles.md) and surfaces and it controls different aspects of rendering through colors, normals and masks and more.

 Textures are not a final picture of the object; they are inputs that, when combined with lighting and other visual effects, produce a variety of graphical results.
 One of the most important aspects of textures is the ability to be drawn at different sizes efficiently.
-This is accomplished through [Mipmapping ](http://en.wikipedia.org/wiki/Mipmap) and anisotropic filtering.
+This is accomplished through [Mipmapping](http://en.wikipedia.org/wiki/Mipmap) and anisotropic filtering.

 For information on importing textures, see [adding_textures_and_sprites](../adding_assets/adding_textures_and_sprites.md).